Alain-L/quellog/docs/default-report.md

 Shows lock contention, wait times, and queries involved in lock waits.

 !!! note
-    Query details (the three query tables) are shown when using `--locks` or `--sql-summary`.
+    Query details (the three query tables) are shown when using `--locks` or `--sql-performance`.
 The default report shows only summary metrics.

 ```
 LOCKS